Matricom G-Box Midnight MX2 ReviewAdd Your Comment

 It really shouldn’t be – but when a gadget just works and does what it’s supposed to without bugging you with crashes and obscure erros – it is a big deal!

-And at a retail price of just US$119, that’s impressive.
+And at a retail price of just US$97 from Amazon US, that’s impressive.

 See The G-Box MX2 In Action…